Optimal order placement in limit order markets: The order placement problem

-Denote by $(x)_+\eqdef\max(x,0)$.
-If the trader does not modify his limit orders before time $T$, the amount purchased with each limit order by time $T$ can be explicitly computed as a function of a future order flow:
+We will assume for simplicity that a market order of any size up to $S$ can be filled immediately at any single exchange.
+Thus a trader chooses the cheapest venue for his market orders.

-where $\xi_k$ is a total outflow from the front of the $k$-th order queue.
-The order outflow $\xi_k$ consists of order cancelations that occurred before time $T$ from queue positions in front of an order $L_k$, and of marketable orders that reach the $k$-th exchange before $T$.
-The mechanics of limit order fills and order outflows are further illustrated on Figure \ref{fig.queue_fill}.
+Limit orders with quantities $(L_1,\dots,L_K)$ join queues of $(Q_1,\dots,Q_K)$ orders in $K$ limit order books, where $Q_k\geq 0$.
+As a simplification we assume that all of these limit orders have the same price - the highest bid price across venues, i.e. the National Best Bid.
+The case $Q_k=0$ is allowed in our model and corresponds to placing limit orders inside the bid-ask spread at one of the venues.

-We note that limit order fill amounts are random because they depend on random future bid queue outflows $\xi=(\xi_1,\dots,\xi_K)$.
-The random variable $\xi$ is defined with respect to an execution time horizon $T$, therefore its distribution depends on a trader's choice of $T$.
-Here we do not make any assumptions regarding the distribution of $\xi$ except for illustration purposes.
-In fact our formulation leads to an intuitive iterative procedure that approximates the optimal order allocation by using historical data and also does not require specifying a distribution for $\xi$.
+Denote by $(x)_+=\max(x,0)$.
+Using the assumption that limit orders are not modified before time $T$, we can explicitly calculate their filled amounts (full or partial) as a function of their initial queue position and future order flow:

-The {\it total amount} of shares $A(X,\xi)$ bought by the trader by time $T$ with his limit and market orders is a function of the order allocation $X$ and an overall bid queue outflow $\xi$:
+where $\xi_k$ is a total outflow from the front of the $k$-th queue.
+The order outflow $\xi_k$ consists of order cancelations that occurred before time $T$ from queue positions in front of an order $L_k$, and marketable orders that reach the $k$-th exchange before $T$.
+The mechanics of limit order fills in a FIFO queue are illustrated in Figure \ref{fig.queue_fill}.